 - Inhalers may be given.
 Your healthcare provider may give you one or more inhalers to help you breathe easier and cough less.
 An inhaler gives your medicine to open your airways.
 Ask your healthcare provider to show you how to use your inhaler correctly.

-- An antibiotic may be given if your acute bronchitis is caused by a bacterial infection.
+- An antibiotic may be given to treat a bacterial infection.

 How can I care for myself when I have acute bronchitis?

 - Get more rest.
 Rest helps your body to heal.
 Slowly start to do more each day.
 Rest when you feel it is needed.